gamer-os/gamer-os.github.io/README.md

 [Download & Install](#download--install)

 ## What is it?
-GamerOS is an operating system focused on an out of the box couch gaming experience.
+GamerOS is an operating system that provides an out of the box couch gaming experience.
 After installation, boot directly into Steam Big Picture and start playing your favorite games.

-If you want Steam in your living room, you want GamerOS.
+If you want Steam in your living room, you need GamerOS.

-## Roadmap
-See the GitHub [project](https://github.com/orgs/gamer-os/projects/1) for the current state of things and what is coming up next.

-## Known Issues
-See the GitHub [issues](https://github.com/gamer-os/gamer-os/issues) for a list of current limitations and bugs.

-## FAQ
-A list of answers to frequently asked questions is available on our [FAQ](https://github.com/gamer-os/gamer-os/wiki/FAQ) wiki page.

 ## Features